Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Location: Crossroads (motivation: to bring people, and things, together)*

 The neighborhood affected by the Red Queen's plot is an important location in the mystery.
 The nature of the neighborhood will change, depending on what city you choose to set your game in.
-Even if you choose a fictional city, present the neighborhood as a special place where the buildings, businesses, and families have history.
+Even if you choose a fictional city, present the neighborhood as a special place where the buildings, businesses, and families have [[history]].
 From food to crafts and music, there are delicacies and delights available in the neighborhood that don't exist elsewhere in the world.

 But old neighborhoods often have dark sides.
 Alcoholism, homelessness, and addiction are common associates of the cultural freedoms that give character to a neighborhood scene.
 Don't shy away from the nitty gritty of life in the city.